What to do when baby won’t touch food

 Avoid feeding schedule changes.
 Encouraging or pushing baby to eat before they are ready can lead down a bumpy road of food refusal.
 At this age, avoid feeding schedule changes to make baby hungry enough to try solid foods.
 Remember: Baby’s primary nutrition should be from breast milk or formula until 12 months of age.
 Plus, an overly hungry young baby is not primed to learn.
 Babies who are too hungry and don’t yet have the skills to self-feed will end up melting down at the table.
 (Cue screaming for the breast or bottle.)

 Get baby’s attention.
 Tap their highchair tray or table with your fork or finger, call their name, and make eye contact.
 Once they are paying attention, bring the food to your mouth and smile.
 This is very important with spoon-fed babies.
 Spoon-fed babies learn that food comes on a spoon, it’s put in their mouth, and swallowed.
-Picking up food with their hands and bringing it to their mouth is an entirely different story — the concept that hands bring food to the mouth is brand new.
-See the tips below for helping baby pick up and bring food to their mouth.
+Picking up food with their hands and bringing it to their mouth is an entirely different story—the concept that hands bring food to the mouth is brand new.
+See the tips below for helping baby pick up and bring food to their mouth or dive in to our video on transitioning from spoon feeding to self-feeding.

 Talk to baby and describe the food: “This is delicious spaghetti with Grandma Mary’s famous sauce!
 It’s tangy and sweet at the same time!”